François-Désiré Froment-Meurice: Biography

 Le ciseleur est poëte.
-Froment-Meurice died at the peak of his fame before the opening of the Exposition Universelle of 1855.

 In his appointment to the city of Paris he was responsible for the ceremonial cradle (berceau d’apparat) offered by Paris at the birth of the Prince Impérial Eugène-Louis Napoléon (1856), conserved at the Musée Carnavalet.
 In a semi-official commission, he produced a spectacular, fully equipped toilette for the duchess of Parma (1855–58), now at the Musée d'Orsay; it was commissioned in 1845 by a subscription circulated among Legitimist ladies of France for the marriage of Louise-Thérèse de Bourbon, granddaughter of Charles X, with the future duke Charles III of Parma.
 It was completed in time to be included in the Great Exhibition, London, 1851.
 Among his private clients were writers and dandies, like Honoré de Balzac and the fastidious Théophile Gautier.
 For Balzac Froment-Meurice executed a canne aux singes ("Monkey Tankard") designed by the sculptor Pierre-Jules Cavelier, which Balzac presented to his brother-in-law Georges Mniszech; it bears the portrait of the comtesse Hanska.
 For the connoisseur-collector the duc de Luynes, he carried out a table of repoussé silver.

+Froment-Meurice died in Paris at the peak of his fame before the opening of the Exposition Universelle of 1855.

+Family

 His son Émile Froment-Meurice (1837–1913), after some tentative beginnings, carried on the family atelier until 1913.
 At the Exposition Universelle (1867) the Maison Froment-Meurice exhibited a monumental sculptural overmantel for the Hôtel de Ville, that was lost in the fire that consumed the building during the Paris Commune of 1870.
 The Paris Tiara, given to Pope Leo XIII by the people of Paris in 1888 to commemorate his Golden Jubilee as a priest, was designed and executed by the younger Froment-Meurice.

+Legacy

 An exhibition, Les Froment-Meurice, Orfèvres romantiques parisiens, was presented by the Musée de la Vie romantique, Paris, in 2003; the museum conserves Froment-Meurice's silver box made to contain the epaulettes of General Louis Eugène Cavaignac.